TabbyML/tabby/README.md

   * [cuBLAS](https://developer.nvidia.com/cublas) (with CUDA>=10.0)
   * [cuDNN](https://developer.nvidia.com/cudnn) (>=7.5)

+A minimal installation requires at least Intel MKL.
+Intel MKL-DNN and GPU libraries are optional.

 ## Converting models

 The core CTranslate2 implementation is framework agnostic.
 The framework specific logic is moved to a conversion step that serializes trained models in a simple binary format.